DataDog/ecommerce-workshop/README.md

 ## Finding a Bottleneck

 Once we've applied the fix for the wrong file, we still see slow behavior.
-We can drill down into a service and see where the bottleneck is by sorting via latancy on the Services Page:
+We can drill down into a service and see where the bottleneck is by sorting via latency on the Services Page:

 ![Bottleneck](https://github.com/burningion/ecommerce-observability/raw/master/images/bottleneck.gif)